The Politics Shed- A Free Text Book for all students of Politics.

 There were slight differences in policy from the very beginning.
 Sometimes, the differences were just a matter of timing, with different nations reaching the same conclusion at different speeds.
 For example, the UK Government ended jury trials and closed schools and colleges in England several days after Scotland, Wales and Northern Ireland did the same.
 In other cases, the lockdown was tailored to local needs.
 For example, Scotland announced financial support for its fishing industry a full month before similar support was provided in England.
 Sometimes the devolved governments implemented the same strategy in slightly different ways.
 For example, England, Scotland and Wales all granted a year long business rates (taxes on any commercial properties) holiday.
 However, Wales limited this entitlement to properties valued under £500,000 in order to fund grants for small businesses during the lockdown.

-There is a case that no more reform is needed:
+There is a case that no more reform is needed.

-· The current settlement protects the rights of citizens and recognises the desire for autonomy in the component parts of the UK.
-At the same time it enables the election of strong governments, which are able to act in the national interest.
+The current settlement protects the rights of citizens and recognises the desire for autonomy in the parts of the UK.

-· There is a lack of clear agreement on the form that any further change should take.
+There is a lack of clear agreement on the form that any further change should take.

 In many respects, the current situation is incomplete and illogical.
 The UK is out of step with most other Western democracies in having an unelected upper house and a voting system that imperfectly reflects the preferences of the electorate.